Sharif University of Technology Department of Mechanical Engineering

 Combined Collector for Co-generation of Solar Heat and Power

-Abstract: One of the fundamental problems and drawbacks of existing collectors is the inability to simultaneously produce electricity and heat, the inability to transfer heat to two working-fluid media, more than 50% decrease in efficiency at high operating temperatures, the incapability to use them for multiple purposes, and the inability to have both high efficiency and high temperature parameters simultaneously, leading to more than 40% heat losses in thermosyphon systems, increased costs, and required space.
-Using the idea of a multi-purpose collector with a heat pipe technique, phase change oscillation, and vacuum insulation with hybrid photovoltaic panels, a micro solar system has been created that can simultaneously produce electricity, heating, and coling while allowing for multi-purpose use and heat transfer to two working-fluid media.
+One of the fundamental problems and drawbacks of existing collectors is the inability to simultaneously produce electricity and heat, the inability to transfer heat to two working-fluid media, more than 50% decrease in efficiency at high operating temperatures, the inability to use them for multiple purposes, and the inability to have both high efficiency and high temperature parameters simultaneously, leading to more than 40% heat losses in thermosyphon systems, increased costs, and required space.
+Using the idea of a multi-purpose collector with a heat pipe technique, phase change oscillation, and vacuum insulation with hybrid photovoltaic panels, a micro solar system has been created that can simultaneously produce electricity, heating, and cooling while allowing for multi-purpose use and heat transfer to two working-fluid media.
 It is possible to operate three solar systems simultaneously with maximum efficiency and minimum cost and required space for all areas, including those without access to city electricity and gas.
 The heat pipe oscillates between the condenser and evaporator sections and transfers the absorbed solar energy in the evaporator section to the working fluid in the condenser section through a nanofluid phase change process.
 At the same time, adjustable photovoltaic panels produce the required electrical energy while the lower part of the panel absorbs and transfers heat to the second working fluid through embedded triangular and rectangular channels.
-This design allows the multi-purpose collector to work as a micro solar system and enables simultaneous operation of three solar systems with maximum efficiency and minimum cost and required space for all areas, including those without access to city electricity and gas.
+This design allows the multi-purpose collector to work as a micro solar system and enables simultaneous operation of three solar systems with maximum efficiency and minimum cost and required space for all.